Getting Glasses in Xinzhuang as an English Speaker

 Legal basisOptometrists ActStandard business registration

-Performing eye examsLicensed optometrists requiredNo qualification requirement
+Performing vision examsLicensed optometrists requiredNo qualification requirement

 Issuing refraction reportsLegalNot legal